flotiq/flotiq-docs/docs/panel/webhooks/sync.md

 We will call these 2 types of webhooks *mutating webhooks* and *validating webhooks* (after the [admission controller webhooks](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) in K8s which inspired this feature).

 !!!
 Tip
-    From setup perspective both mutating and validating webhooks are handled exactly the same way.
+    From a setup perspective both mutating and validating webhooks are handled exactly the same way.
 The only difference is in the response they return and the effect it has on further processing of the payload.

 ## Sync webhook payload